gbeckers/Darr/README.rst

 |Codecov Badge| |Docs Status| |Zenodo Badge| |PyUp Badge|

-Darr is a Python library that stores NumPy arrays on disk in a way that is simple and self-documented, and makes them easily accessible from a wide range of computing environments.
-Arrays are automatically kept up-to-date with a full explanation of how data is stored, which includes code to read itself in languages such as R, Julia, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr (see `example
+Darr is a Python library that stores NumPy arrays on disk in a way that is simple and self-documented, which makes them easily accessible from a wide range of computing environments.
+Arrays are automatically kept up-to-date with a full explanation of how data is stored, including code to read itself in languages such as R, Julia, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr (see `example
 <https://github.com/gbeckers/Darr/tree/master/examplearrays/arrays
 /array_int32_2D.darr>`__).
 Keeping data universally readable and documented is a pillar of good scientific practice, and a good idea in general.
 More